Surveyor hiring and training

 - Contacting hard-to-reach respondents: Specific protocols may be used in a given setting for minimizing attrition or trying to reach as many respondents as required to create a representative sample.
 These protocols might include information on how many times to try a household at different times of day or days of the week.
 For a phone survey, it might include when to try an alternative contact (after how many attempts) or how surveyors should manage their call allocations, between trying new respondents or those they have tried before.

-- Safety: Training surveyors on the specific safety protocols used in field is important.
+- Safety: Training surveyors on the specific safety protocols used in the field is important.
 Ideas for establishing customized safety protocols for your study can be found under Field team management.

 - Following up with respondents: When respondents refuse to answer, how much should surveyors insist?
 What to do?
 Who to contact?